-We have conducted research with over 100,000 teacher education students around the globe (in UK, Europe, Africa, and Australia) and more recently in the area of emerging school leadership.
-Our research on teacher and school leader development and teacher recruitment is currently taking place in the UK, Morocco, Kenya and Australia.
-The foundation of high-quality research and our strong links to teachers and teacher education puts us in a unique position to address key needs in the field.
+We have conducted research with over 100,000 prospective teachers around the globe (in UK, Europe, Africa, and Australia).
+The foundation of high-quality research and our strong links to education and teacher development puts us in a strong position to deliver effective solutions to recruitment, selection, and development challenges.

 Grounded in research.
 Connected to practice.

-TSP is a world-leader in research on teacher selection, and we have conducted research on teacher recruitment and development in recent years.
-Our tools have a comprehensive research basis and are widely tested across various global educational contexts.
-Our research has been published in multiple peer-reviewed scientific journals, and our director has even co-authored a book on evidence-based teacher selection practices.
+Our solutions are built on a strong foundation of evidence and are widely tested across contexts.
+Our research is published in peer-reviewed scientific journals.
 Below you can browse our research snapshots, which you can click on to view the full articles.
-You can also keep up to date with our research on Twitter and LinkedIn.
+You can also keep up to date with our research on Twitter and LinkedIn